ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 To support this, the system must implement trust models capable of validating that a non-human identity is authorized to elevate its execution context to that of the target identity.

-The authorization model of the target identity must be constructed as if it were executed directly by the human, and this logic must be replicated at each point of execution.
+The authorization model of the target identity must be constructed as if it were executed directly by the target identity, and this logic must be replicated at each point of execution.
 This introduces requirements for authorization models to be:

 - Transferable across systems,
 - Versioned to ensure consistency,